-The gala takes place on Friday, February 3, 2017, and honors Diane Dunmire Barile, former Florida Institute of Technology professor.
+The gala took place on Friday, February 3, 2017, and honored Diane Dunmire Barile, former Florida Institute of Technology professor.
 Barile was one of the first people to identify the need to address issues facing the Indian River Lagoon back in the late 1980s.

 Michael D. Minton, Dean Mead shareholder and Chair of the firm’s Agribusiness Industry Team, is Chair of the Foundation.
 Having served as a member of the Board of Directors since 2009, Minton is also active on the Foundation’s Governance Committee and the Nominating Committee.